 Electric plant is stated at original cost, which is the cost of the plant when first placed in service plus the cost of any subsequent additions.
-Electric plant includes direct labor and materials, allocated overheads and contract labor, and is
+Electric plant includes direct labor and materials, allocated overheads and contract labor and is reduced by any contribution in aid of construction.
+Original cost includes an allowance for the cost of equity and debt funds used during construction.
+Georgia Transmission calculates the weighted cost of equity and debt funds at the embedded cost of all such funds.
+The allowance for funds used during construction (AFUDC) rates computed in accordance with the prescribed regulatory formula are shown in the table on the right.

-AFUDC Rates 2022 2021
+AFUDC Rates 2023 2022

-Equity Debt 1.10% 2.80% 1.00% 2.90%
+Equity Debt 1.08% 2.82% 1.10% 2.80%

 Total 3.90% 3.90%